indykiss/DataStructures-Algos/Concepts.md

 A graph organizes items in an interconnected network.
 Each item is a node (or vertex).
 Each connection is an edge.

+The number of degrees a graph has refers to the number of edges connected to the node.
+The maximum possible degrees refers to the maximum number of connections to other nodes a node can have.

+In DIRECTED graphs, ie ones with the arrows, there are in-degrees and out-degrees, referring to the arrows pointing to that node and arrows pointing out of that node.

 Pros: Really good when there's connections: Facebook users and friends, cities and highways, etc.

 Cons: Not super time efficient.
 Bad at scaling.
 Most graphs are minimum of O(n* lg(n)) time efficiency.